Zimbra-Community/pgp-zimlet/README.md

 ### DEALING WITH LARGE ENCRYPTED MESSAGES

-If you receive a large encrypted message and Zimbra displays "This message is too large to display properly."
+Problem: I am not getting an expected result in the message view.
-You have to click "View entire message" and then drag/drop it onto the Zimlet again after a minute or so.
+Solution: Please drag and drop the message onto the Zimlet.

 ========================================================================